Where is the 2014 Fall Meeting being held?

 The first author MUST be an AGU member and up to date on 2014 membership dues in order to submit an abstract.
-Co-authors are not not required to be AGU members.
+Co-authors are not required to be AGU members.
 Individuals may join or renew their AGU membership online.
 Note to Members of Cooperating Societies: Members of the American Meteorological Society (AMS), European Geosciences Union (EGU), and Mineralogical Society of America (MSA) may join AGU or submit abstract to the sessions co-sponsored by their respective societies.
 AMS, EGU and MSA members (who are not AGU members) must contact the AGU Member Service Center or by calling +1-800-966-2481 (toll-free in North America) or +1-202-462-6900 by Friday, 25 July 2014 to request log-in credentials in order to submit an abstract to their societies’ co-sponsored sessions.

 Am I automatically registered for the Fall Meeting by submitting an abstract?

 No. You must also register to attend the meeting.
-Registration will open in the summer 2014.

 When will I receive confirmation of my letter of notification regarding my abstract submission?